cfdemons/cs-luma-archer/tutorial.md

 - The Line Chart View should now show $U_y$ as a function of $x$ for the data from the two codes at the current time.
 You can use the animation controls to view the velocity at different times.

+### Compare velocity profile with reference data

+Download the reference data file [lid\_driven\_cavity\_literature1.txt](https://www.comsol.com/model/download/507511/lid_driven_cavity_literature1.txt).

-- Open the file lid\_driven\_cavity\_literature1.txt and click Apply.
+- In ParaView, open lid\_driven\_cavity\_literature1.txt and click Apply.
 Tick "Add Tab field delimiter" and click Apply.
 Rename the dataset as "Reference data".

 - Create a Calculator filter with Result Array Name "oneminusy" and formula
   ```
   1-"%y"
   ```
   Ensure that "Coordinate results" is unset.
 Click Apply.
-This is needed because the reference data in the file is provided in the opposite direction.
+This coordinate mapping is required because of a difference in convention between the simulation and the reference data.
 Rename the Calculator filter as OneMinusY.

 - Select the Line Chart View and ensure that OneMinusY is visible (click the eye icon next to OneMinusY in the Pipeline Browser).
 Ensure that in the OneMinusY properties, only the 1000 variable is selected (this is the data for Re = 1000).
 Set the Legend Name for 1000 to "Reference data.
 Deselect Use Index for X axis and choose the X array name as "oneminusy".
 Set the line style to None and the marker style to Circle and marker size to 10.0.